2021 RSA Europe Winter College Speakers and Tutors

 |Karol Olejniczak (SWPS University of Social Sciences and Humanities, Poland)

-Karol Olejniczak holds PhD in management sciences.
 His research focuses on the use of evidence in public policy and application of behaviorally informed public interventions, especially in the context of cities.
-Karol carried out research on policy implementation and evaluation in Poland, The Netherlands, United Kingdom, Ireland and USA.
-He executed number of evaluation research.
-He is the author of number of publications on evaluation and evidence informed policies.
-Karol is a co-founder of Academy of Evaluation and Academy of Regulatory Impact Analysis – advanced post-graduate programs for civil servants.
-In 2014 Karol received the title of Evaluation Leader of Poland.
-In 2017 he received The University of Warsaw Award for Excellence in Teaching Social Science.
-Karol is fellow of the Vincent and Elinor Ostrom’s seminar (Indiana University) and Kosciuszko Foundation.
-Since 2012 Karol is a visiting scholar at Trachtenberg School of Public Policy and Public Administration – The George Washington University.
+Karol carried out applied research and consultancy on policy design and evaluation in Poland, The Netherlands, Ireland and USA.
+He is the author of number of publications on policy design, evaluation and evidence informed policies.

 |Rhiannon Pugh (CIRCLE, Lund University, Sweden)